Ferengee/arduino-sketches/README.md

 arduino-sketches
 ================

-repository for my arduino sketches and libraries
+A repository for my arduino sketches and libraries.

+Traffic lights:

+a sketch to control four (three led) traffic lights with an attiny85 programmed with arduino and used in a lego city.